A Bucket Of Dim-Sims

 "Oh!
 So Australians are dumber.
 In your next issue could you please write some more about migrants being better than Aussies."

 One Nation provoke fear and envy by saying that migrants take our welfare or our jobs or both.
 Successive Australian governments have favoured skilled migrants who are well-placed to take jobs.
-But they also contribute to the economy as entrepreneurs and consumers.
+But migrants also contribute to the economy as entrepreneurs and consumers.
 Past figures have shown that migration has a neutral to positive impact on employment.
 We had shared statistics to show that migrants contribute to the economy.
 This quote however shows the sensitivity of someone prone to insult.
 Possibly they had experienced hardship and were looking for simplistic solutions.
-Everyone wants those...
+The next commentator offered just that.

 "One Nation are irrelevant - it's a right-wing civil war - Lib/Nat versus One Nation - the Left should wait then move in - read more Lenin."

-Honestly what can one say to Bolshy stuff like this?
+What can one say to Bolshy stuff like this?
 They are so lost in doctrine as to lack any sense of what is happening in the here-and-now.
 And while they watch it is marginalized groups in society that suffer from the emboldened expressions of bigotry that One Nation as a parliamentary party provoke.
-With hindsight we know that a lot of the One Nation rhetoric was borrowed and polished by the Liberal/National Coalition.
+With hindsight we know that some of the One Nation rhetoric was borrowed and polished by the Liberal/National coalition.
 One Nation lost ground but are back.
 I think they will falter another time but it has nothing to do with hoping that others will do the job for us.

 * * * * *